Rocketmakers/armstrong/readme.md

  - DatepickerInput has been renamed CalendarInput.
  - There are also now DateInput and TimeInput controls.
  - CalendarInput now only takes strings, so moment.js is now just an implementation detail
+ - CalendarInput no longer takes a locale prop.
+Instead import `ArmstrongConfig` and call `setLocale` once, probably on app startup.

 #### Form - Dropdownselect